- Energy Efficiency

 There is a difference between finding a solution that will “improve” your home comfort, and finding a “fix” for your hot second floor.
 Often times, it is a combination of solutions that we find are the best prescription for solving the problem of a hot second floor.
 Depending on the unique needs of your home, we may recommend combining some of these solutions:

-Rest assured, the SmartHouse team can safely diagnose your home comfort issues, using our years of building science and performance knowledge as well as the many diagnostic tools we utilize in our whole home energy audits.
+Rest assured, the SmartHouse team can safely diagnose your home comfort issues, using our years of building science and performance knowledge as well as the many diagnostic tools we utilize in our whole home performance appointments.